UltimaLabs/rotatorshell/README.md

 Gradle uses `jgitver`, a plugin which provides a standardized way, via a library, to calculate a project [semver](http://semver.org) compatible version from a git repository and its content.

-By default, the application log is output to `stdout`.

 ## Configuration